pauliwu/MDAnalysisTutorial/doc/sphinx/writing.rst

 conformation (after a structural superposition on the CORE domain with :func:`~MDAnalysis.analysis.align.alignto`).
-The shifts are written into the B-factor with the :meth:`~MDAnalysis.core.AtomGroup.AtomGroup.set_bfactor` method of :class:`~MDAnalysis.core.AtomGroup.AtomGroup`.
+The shifts are written into the B-factor with the :meth:`~MDAnalysis.core.groups.AtomGroup.set_bfactor` method of :class:`~MDAnalysis.core.groups.AtomGroup`.
 Each frame is written out as part of a multi-frame PDB file:

 .. literalinclude:: /code/bfacmovie.py